How Puppet orchestrator works

 The orchestrator uses pe-orchestration-services, a JVM-based service in PE, to execute on-demand Puppet runs on agent nodes in your infrastructure.
 The orchestrator uses PXP agents to orchestrate changes across your infrastructure.

-controls the functionality for jobs and single node runs in the PE console.
+functionality for jobs and single node runs in the PE

 The orchestrator is comprised of several components, each with their own configuration and log locations.